-You must also take into account that this is not a high budget production, even for its time.
-Lots of corners were cut to make everything look as simple as they cool, so the animation procedure wouldn’t take too much time.
+Following the path brought forth by Neon Genesis a few years back, whenever you don’t have the money to show something, go for minimalism and keep things vague or unfocused.
 The lead monster definitely looks and usually moves around amazingly, but everyone else is very cartoony with very choppy animation.
-The addition of low brow fan service and slapstick humor don’t help either, since they feel like they are used to chew time and excuse the lack of fluent animation by making it seem it is some sort of gag comedy.
+The addition of low brow fan service and slapstick humor don’t help either, since they are used to chew time and excuse the lack of fluent animation by making it seem it is some sort of gag comedy.
 When it isn’t; it’s psychological horror.

-The themes of forced evolution of life and its dehumanizing effect are also looked into to a satisfying degree, I remember my pretentious overthinking younger self having a blast with the way they kept bringing mythology, science, religion, and philosophy into the mix, making it feel far bigger than how it actually plays out.
+The themes of forced evolution of life and its dehumanizing effect are also looked into to a satisfying degree, I remember my pretentious overthinking younger self having a blast with the way they kept bringing up mythology, science, religion, and philosophy into the mix, making it feel far bigger than how it actually plays out.
 What can make a man better than he already is?
 The initial approach is genetics; enter gruesome biological experiments.
 Then there is the state of mind.
 You can’t have a great body without an appropriate mind to come along.
 Revelations and master plans come up.
 And then we have the perfection of the soul, so here comes enlightment, shedding of the physical boundaries, and disgust for inferior beings by ascended beings.
 Really, the story gives a lot of food for thought, and it’s almost sad to see how they are treated as an afterthought for comedy and battles.

 At least they bother to explain and explore all that, plus the ending is solid.
 Ok, it’s also vague since you are not exactly sure what happened to most of the characters, but it definitely wraps up all major plot threads.
 But I can’t defend the writing as crafty either; Betterman is a walking plot devise that exists to save the heroes in almost every episode with hax powers.
-There will always be a way to beat a super monster in 5 minutes, the villains appear and disappear at will, stunts get killed in a flash but the main characters survive better than cockroaches.
+There will always be a way to beat a super monster in 5 minutes, the villains appear and disappear at will, stunts get killed in a flash, but the main characters survive more effectively than cockroaches.